drawingtheowl/video-quickstart-js/README.md

 **What's in this fork?**

 This fork adds a new example called `responsive` (see branch `example/responsive`).
 This example implement a mobile first / responsive UI with mute button and switch camera functionalities.
+A glitch demo is available [here](https://twilio-video-js-responsive.glitch.me/).

 Mobile: